NCSU GIS/MEA582:

 GUI is recommended for the tasks below, see the GUI equivalents for selected d* commands, the command line instructions below are to indicate the workflow and output.

-Display subsets of data
+Display subset of raster data

 Visualy explore relation between developed areas and topography.
 Remove all previously used layers from the Layer Manager, then set region and display land use categories 1, 2 (developed land) over shaded topography.